mdbootstrap/mdb-ui-kit/docs/examples/index.md

 **Bootstrap Reference Documentation**
 This is reference documentation from <a href="http://getbootstrap.com">Bootstrap</a>.
 It is being rendered with Material Design for Bootstrap to demonstrate default styling.
-See addons(TODO: add link) for additional Material Design elements.
+See the <a href="/material-design/buttons">Material Design</a> section for more elements and customization options.
 {% endcallout %}